Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/sass-css-framework.md

 ## Breakpoints

-NELSON applications are built Mobile First.
-A number of breakpoints are provided by default, and also tie into the Spacing helper classes & variables:
+Nelson applications are built Mobile First.
+A number of breakpoints are provided by default and also tie into the Spacing helper classes and variables:

 ```
 - root: 0px
 - s: 576px